-Attachment Parenting views the baby’s first nine months as a “fourth trimester” and suggests that infants derive comfort and security from an environment that is as “womblike” as possible.
+Attachment Parenting views the baby’s first several months as a “fourth trimester” and suggests that infants derive comfort and security from an environment that is as “womblike” as possible.
 Maintaining constant close contact with the mother is also thought to help babies regulate themselves physiologically.
 So, among AP’s primary recommendations are: a) keeping babies attached to the parent’s body in a carrier for the majority of the day; and b) co-sleeping.

 In the Attachment Parenting model, this almost constant connectedness helps parents become attuned to their baby’s needs.
 The parent trusts the infant to indicate readiness to be independent of the parent’s arms.

 RIE perceives infants as dependent but innately competent self-learners ready to actively participate in life and begin forming communication partnerships with their parents at birth.
 RIE recommends speaking to even the youngest infants directly and respectfully (“Now I’m going to wipe your back with this warm washcloth”), and suggests parents pay full attention to babies and engage their participation during “relationship-building” routines like baths, feedings and diaper changes.
 In between naps and care-giving routines, RIE suggests providing infants opportunities to move freely and initiate self-chosen activities in a safe play area.
-Parents practice observing sensitively in order to become attuned to their baby’s needs (including her need to be held).
+Parents practice observing sensitively in order to become attuned to their baby’s needs (including their need to be held).

 So, one could generalize that Attachment Parenting’s focus is building healthy attachments through physical connectedness, while the RIE approach emphasizes the development of a mind connection.
-Their core recommendations might be summed up as: “Keep your baby close” (Attachment Parenting) and “Pay attention and respect” (RIE).
+Their core recommendations might be summed up as: “Keep your baby close” (Attachment Parenting) and “Pay attention and communicate” (RIE).

 These would seem to be mutually supportive, compatible practices.
 End of story?